DannyPlatt/gitWorkshop/README.md

 - If further changes of the file are made, we need to update this snapshot, by repeating `git add a.txt`
     - One way to picture the purpose of the staging area, is to think of it as the counter at a restaurant the chef's put the food on for the servers to take to the customers,
     - If the food needs changes (perhaps the chef forgot some salt) changes can still be made to the plate. (using `git add filename` again after changes have been made)
-    - If the food (file) is a mistake, and never should have been served, it can be removed from the counter `git rm --cached filename`
+    - If the food (file) is a mistake, and never should have been tracked, it can be removed from the counter perminently with `git rm --cached filename`
     - If it's ready to be taken away, we can commit it, and have the server take the plates away.

 ---